varnishcache/varnish-cache/doc/sphinx/phk/lucky.rst

 Do you feel lucky ?
 ===================

-Whenever a corporate cotton-mouth says anything, their lawers always make them add a footnote to the effect that *"Past performance is not predictive of future results."* so they do not get sued for being insufficiently clairvoyant.
+Whenever a corporate cotton-mouth says anything, their lawyers always make them add a footnote to the effect that *"Past performance is not predictive of future results."* so they do not get sued for being insufficiently clairvoyant.